Login

 Learning Objectives

-Learning outcomes: The aim of this course is to introduce the students to state-of-the-art techniques for microeconometric analysis, for both cross-sectional and longitudinal data.
+Learning outcomes: The aim of this course is to introduce the students to state-of-the-art

-Applying knowledge and understanding: Upon completing the course, students will be able to apply the discussed techniques using the Stata statistical software.
+Applying knowledge and understanding: Upon completing the course, students will be able

-Making judgements: Upon completing the course, students will be able to orient themselves between different techniques and choose the best for the case at hand.
+Making judgements: Upon completing the course, students will be able to orient themselves

-Communication skills: Students will be able to present and effectively communicate the results of their own elaborations and analyses.
+Communication skills: Students will be able to present and effectively communicate the

 Prerequisites

-Students should have completed Mathematics (8011190), Statistics (8010848) and Econometrics (8011571).
-A good knowledge of Stata is required.
+Students are expected to have prior knowledge from the courses in Mathematics (8011190), Statistics (8010848) and Econometrics (8011571).
+A basic familiarity with Stata is also required.

 Program

-- Linear panel data models
+Linear panel data models (Lectures 3-10)

 Static models and main assumptions